-TECO also contends that lines 1-12 of column L, Effective Purchase Price, on Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, are entitled to confidentiality since, if disclosed, they would enable a competitor to back into the segmented waterborne transportation costs using the already disclosed Delivered Price of coal at the transfer facility.
-Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms for the reasons discussed in relation to column G, Form 423-2 (Electro-Coal Transfer Facility - Big Bend Station).
+TECO also contends that lines 1-10 of column L, Effective Purchase Price, on Form 423-2(a), relating to Electro-Coal Transfer Facility - Big Bend Station, are entitled to confidentiality since, if disclosed, they would enable a competitor to back into the segmented waterborne transportation costs using the already disclosed Delivered Price of coal at the transfer facility.
+Such disclosure, TECO argues, would impair its efforts to contract for goods or services on favorable terms for the reasons discussed in relation to column G, Form 423-2 (Electro-Coal Transfer Facility -Big Bend Station).

-TECO requests confidential treatment of lines 1-12 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges on Form 423-2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station.
-TECO argues that disclosure of the Effective Purchase Price per ton would impair its ability to contract for goods or services on favorable terms by enabling a competitor to back into the segmented transportation costs by using the publicly disclosed Delivered Price for coal at the transfer facility; one could obtain the River Barge Rate by subtracting the Effective Purchase Price per ton from the price per ton delivered at Electro-Coal.
-TECO argues that columns K through P provide specific information on TECO's segmented costs.
-TECO argues it is this segmented transportation cost data which is entitled to confidential treatment in that disclosure would adversely affect TECO's future fuel and transportation contracts by informing potential bidders of current prices paid for services provided.
+TECO requests confidential treatment of lines 1-10 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges on Form

+423-2(b) relating to the Electro-Coal Transfer Facility - Big Bend TECO argues that disclosure of the Effective Purchase Station.
+Price per ton would impair its ability to contract for goods or services on favorable terms by enabling a competitor to back into the segmented transportation costs by using the publicly disclosed Delivered Price for coal at the transfer facility; one could obtain the River Barge Rate by subtracting the Effective Purchase Price per ton from the price per ton delivered at Electro-Coal.
+TECO argues that columns K through P provide specific information on TECO argues it is this segmented TECO's segmented costs. transportation cost data which is entitled to confidential treatment in that disclosure would adversely affect TECO's future fuel and transportation contracts by informing potential bidders of current prices paid for services provided.

-TECO also requests confidential treatment of lines 1-3 of columns G, Effective Purchase Price, and H, Total Transportation Charges on Form 423-2; lines 1-3 of columns H, Original Invoice Price; J, Base Price, and L, Effective Purchase Price, on Form 423-2(a); and lines 1-3 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges, on Form 423-2(b), all relating to the Electro-Coal Transfer Facility - Gannon Station.
+TECO also requests confidential treatment of lines 1-2 of columns G, Effective Purchase Price, and H, Total Transportation Charges on Form 423-2; lines 1-2 of columns H, Original Invoice Price; J, Base Price, and L, Effective Purchase Price, on Form 423-2(a); and lines 1-2 of columns G, Effective Purchase Price; I, Rail Rate; K, River Barge Rate; L, Transloading Rate; M, Ocean Barge Rate; N, Other Water Charges; O, Other Related Charges; and P, Total Transportation Charges, on Form 423-2(b), all relating to the Electro-Coal Transfer Facility - Gannon Station.
 TECO offers rationale identical to that offered in relation to those columns on Forms 423-2, 2(a), and 2(b) relating to the Electro-Coal Transfer Facility - Big Bend Station.

 TECO requests confidential treatment of line 1 of columns G, Effective purchase Price; and H, Total Transportation Charges on Form 423-2 relating to the Big Bend Station and lines 1-3 of the same columns on the same form relating to the Gannon Station.
 TECO contends that disclosure of the Effective Purchase Price in both cases would impair its efforts to contract for goods and services on favorable terms, because if one subtracts the information in this column from that in column I, F.O.B.
 Plant Price, one can obtain the segmented transportation cost, including transloading and ocean barging.
-TECO also argues that disclosure of the Total Transport Charges would similarly impair its contracting ability by enabling a competitor to determine segmented transportation charges.
+TECO also argues that disclosure of the Total Transport Charges would similarly impair its contracting ability by enabling a competitor to determine segmented transportation entitled to confidential treatment in that disclosure would allow a competitor to deduce the segmented terminating and ocean barge transportation cost and terminating and ocean barge rate on rail rate, respectively.